-The PMU events and counters indicate the runtime performance of the CCI-500.
+The PMU events and counters indicate the runtime performance of the CCI-550.

-The CCI-500 includes logic to gather various statistics on the operation of the interconnect during runtime, using events and counters.
-These events provide useful information about the behavior of the interconnect to use when debugging or profiling traffic.
+The CCI-550 includes logic to gather various statistics on the operation of the interconnect during runtime, using events and counters.
+These events provide useful information about the behavior of the interconnect, that you can use when debugging or profiling traffic.

 The PMU provides eight counters.
-Each counter can count any of the events available in the CCI-500.
+Each counter can count any of the events available in the CCI-550.
 To keep the PMU logic overhead to a minimum, the absolute count and timing of events might vary slightly.
 This variation has a negligible effect except when the counters are enabled for a very short time.